-Attention: You must be an existing DIYthemes customer with a valid license in order to purchase this product!
+Attention: You must be an existing DIYthemes customer with a valid Thesis license in order to purchase this product!

 Already a customer?

-Login and return to this page.
-Once you’re logged in, this box will be replaced by a purchase link.
+Log in and return to this page.
+If you have a valid Thesis license, this box will be replaced by a purchase link.

 Not yet a customer?

 You’ll need to purchase Focus before you can get this product.